muratk5n/thirdwave/en/README.md

 ---

-Chemical, as in the kind used by those disposable hand warmer.
+Chemical, as in the kind used by those disposable hand warmers.
 DHWs contain iron powder, salt powder, enclosed in a plastic wrap.
 When the contents are removed all comes into contact with air / oxygen, iron oxide is formed thanks to that oxygen which is an heat-emitting